XiNiHa/website/src/contents/en/techs/rust.md

 makes the language very attractive.

 In addition, the macro system that is powerful and flexible<br>
-is also a wonderful feature that only few languages have.
+is also a wonderful feature that only a few languages have.